rishiagarwal2000/mdp-planning/README.md

     Each maze is provided in a text file as a rectangular grid of 0's, 1's, 2, and 3's.
 Here 0 denotes an empty tile, 1 denotes an obstruction/wall, 2 denotes the start state and 3 denotes an end state.

-Acknowledgments: The file formats and test datasets were provided as a part of an assignment in the course CS747.
+**Acknowledgments**: The file formats and test datasets were provided as a part of an assignment in the course CS747.

 <!-- Adding a new algorithm -->
 ## Adding a new algorithm